1app.energy Blog

 • Discharge during the most expensive evening slots

-None of this happens automatically unless you have software that reads Agile prices and controls your inverter accordingly.
-Without it, you are likely just using a fixed Go-like charging schedule on a tariff whose rates are volatile.
+None of this happens automatically unless you have supported software that reads Agile prices and can control your inverter accordingly.
+Without it, you may just be using a fixed Go-like charging schedule on a tariff whose rates are volatile.

 The realistic comparison

-On Go (with a basic inverter schedule) A well-configured Go setup captures the cheap overnight window reliably.
-The saving is predictable.
-There are no expensive surprises.
+On Go (with a basic inverter schedule) A well-configured Go setup can capture the current overnight window reliably.
+The schedule is predictable and gives less exposure to half-hourly price swings.
 It is usually the safer baseline if your battery is following a fixed overnight schedule.

 On Agile (without automation) If you manually set a fixed overnight schedule, you are broadly replicating Go — but with more exposure to expensive daytime rates if you import outside your schedule.
 In that setup, Agile often adds complexity faster than it adds value.

-On Agile (with battery automation) This is where Agile can become better than Go.
-Software that reads the day-ahead price schedule and dispatches the battery into the cheapest slots — including opportunistic negative-price windows — can add further savings on top of a comparable Go setup, but the upside is highly setup-dependent.
+On Agile (with battery automation) This is where Agile may become better than Go on some days and regions.
+Software that reads the day-ahead price schedule and dispatches the battery into the cheapest slots — including opportunistic negative-price windows — can help add savings on top of a comparable Go setup, but the upside is highly setup-dependent.

 What makes the automation work

 Octopus publishes half-hourly prices for the following day each afternoon.
-A system that reads these prices and controls your inverter can:
+A supported system that reads these prices and can control your inverter may help:

-• Select the cheapest 5–6 hours overnight for battery charging (which are often cheaper than Go's fixed rate)
+• Select the cheapest 5–6 hours overnight for battery charging, which may be cheaper than Go's fixed rate on some days and regions

 • Flag any forecast negative-price slots the following afternoon or evening

-• Protect the battery during expensive morning slots so charge is preserved for peak evening dispatch
+• Hold the battery during expensive morning slots where control is supported, so charge is preserved for peak evening dispatch

 • Adjust daily rather than on a fixed schedule

 Some inverter ecosystems expose better tariff-aware scheduling than others.
-In practice, Solis homes usually need an external coordination layer for this kind of dynamic control.
+In practice, Solis homes usually need an external coordination layer for this kind of dynamic control, and only supported, verified setups should be automated.

 Which should you choose?